alekdavis/PlexBackup/SCHEDULED PLEX BACKUP.md

 When setting up the Plex backup scheduled task, please make sure that it runs:

-- only when use is logged on (i.e. when Plex Media Server is running, unless you have it running as a Windows service)
+- only when use is logged on
 - as the same account as you Plex Media Server process
 - with highest privileges